slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On starting and timing

 <!--
+> *"Brooks' Law: Adding manpower to a late software project makes it later.*
+> *"To take a significant step forward, you must make a series of finite improvements."
+-- Donald J. Atwood, General Motors The greatest force for improvement is *resistance to change."
+-- Eli Goldratt*
+> *"Change is inevitable, it's our job to exploit it.*
+> *"The power of accurate observation is commonly called cynicism by those who have not got it."
+-- George Bernard Shaw*

 - blessed are the restless.
 - you always throw out your first pancake - primeiro milho é para os pardais
 - Enter action with boldness.
 Play the ball before it plays you.
 Waiting for troubles to come to you will only multiply them and give them a deadly momentum.